AN OPEN LETTER TO RACHEL MADDOW

 during the sixteen years of Putin's regime.
 That comes to half the rate of

-murders during Yeltsin's presidency compared to Putin's.
+murders during Putin's rule compared to that of Yeltsin.
 Both

 statistics are outrageous, of course.
 No civilized country should tolerate